zakaria-chahboun/tarjem/readme.md

 en = "My name is {name}, Can you call me {name} 👀?"
 ```

-#### Use the message as an error
+## Use the message for error handling 🔥
-You can use these message as errors.
-Just add another go file in the same location. e.g `errors.go`:
+You can use the Message as an error.
+Just add another go file in the same location/package name. e.g `errors.go`:

 ```go
 package messages